jdlangs/RobotOS.jl/README.md

 `gentypes()`, the generated `.srv` submodule will contain 3 types: the plain type, a request type, and a response type.
 For example `GetPlan`, `GetPlanRequest`, and `GetPlanResponse`.
 To provide the service to other nodes, you would create a `Service{GetPlan}` object.
-To call it, `ServiceProxy{GetPlan}`.
+To call it, a `ServiceProxy{GetPlan}` object.
 The syntax exactly matches rospy to construct and use these objects.
-The only exception is in Julia v0.3, where the `call` is not overloaded for objects.
+The only exception is in Julia v0.3, where the `call` method is not overloaded for objects.
 In that case, you must call the `ServiceProxy` via `call(myproxy, myreq)` instead of the rospy method of `myproxy(myreq)` which works in later versions of Julia.

 ### Parameter Server